-Tucson has a rich and varied history extending back to the prehistoric era when the Hohokam Indians developed a complex society based on irrigated agriculture and trade along the banks of the Santa Cruz River.
+Tucson has a rich and varied history extending back to the prehistoric era when the Hohokam Indians developed a high level of civilization along the banks of the Santa Cruz River.
 The historic period in the region begins with the arrival of the Spanish in 1698, who started a church at a Tohono O'Odham village today called San Xavier del Bac.
 Under the leadership of Padre Eusebio Francisco Kino, the Spanish also established a small outlying visita (church without a resident priest) eight miles north of Bac.
 Called San Agustin del Tucson, this outlying mission was often referred to as the "convento."
 The history of Tucson proper begins in 1775 when the Spanish established a presidio - a fort and fortified settlement - on the east side of the river across from the visita.